Mwangi-dan/Gatric_cancer_classification-Model/README.md

 2. The data should be preprocessed and split into training and validation sets before training.

 ### Evaluation
-Each model is evaluated based on accuracy, precision, recall, F1-score, and confusion matrix.
+Each model is evaluated based on accuracy, precision, and confusion matrix.
 The evaluation graphs and confusion matrices above provide a comparative overview of each model’s performance.

 ## Conclusion
 This project explores different CNN architectures and regularization techniques to enhance the early detection of gastric cancer from endoscopic images.
 The VGG16 transfer learning model, leveraging pre-trained features, is expected to outperform other models due to the advantages of transfer learning, especially in the medical imaging domain.